 The set of required courses in the Psychology major is congruent with guidelines of the American Psychological Association.
 While most sub-disciplines in the field of psychology are included in the program of study, developmental psychology, social psychology, and counseling/clinical psychology receive particular emphasis as bases for graduate study.
 View our Psychology Major Requirements and a recommended Course Plan.

 You can also view the requirements for a Psychology Minor, if you have selected another major.

 Within two years the ADS Minor will prepare students to excel in the field of substance abuse treatment and programing.
-Students will have the option of many work environments as well as populations to serve.
-Completing the required courses (on-line, directed studies, or in the classroom) will qualify the student to set for the Idaho CADC exam.
+Completing the required courses (in the classroom, on-line, or directed studies) will qualify the student to set for the Idaho Students of Addictions (ISAS) exam.